WilliamCappelletti/ML_CS433_project2/README.md

 The script produces the plots for all pair of concentrations, for each volume fraction and for each output.

 It saves the results in `../results/plots_evolution`, then classes the plots by the value of the volume fraction considered.

-### regression.py

-This script trains different models (svm,lasso,xgboost), select the best parameters trough cross validation, and then choose the best model by looking at the test error.

 ## Links